swansonk14/graphing_fleas/README.md

 python main.py
 ```

 The default simulation is [Langton's Ant](https://en.wikipedia.org/wiki/Langton%27s_ant), which is a single flea on a grid with two colors: black and white.
-The flea rotates 90 degrees clockwise on a white square and 90 degrees counterclockwise on a black square.
+The flea rotates 90° clockwise on a white square and 90° counterclockwise on a black square.

 ![Alt Text](images/langtons.gif)

-## Arguments
+### Arguments

-A number of optional arguments can be passed, including:
+A number of optional arguments can be passed in, including:

-* `config` - The path to a JSON file containing an initial board configuration and some or all of the following flags.
+* `config` - The path to a JSON file containing an initial board configuration and some or all of the following arguments.
 * `num_rows` - The number of rows in the grid.
 * `num_cols` - The number of columns in the grid.
 * `width` - The width (in pixels) of each square in the grid.
 * `height` - The height (in pixels) of each square in the grid.
 * `flea_name` - The name of the type of flea to simulate.
-Different fleas follow different rules.
 * `num_fleas` - The number of fleas to simulate.
 * `flea_rows` - The initial rows of the fleas.
-None to start in the center vertically.
-Unspecified fleas will be placed randomly (except for the first, which will be placed in the center).
+Fleas with unspecified rows will be placed in random rows (except for the first flea, which will be placed in the center vertically).
 * `flea_cols` - The initial columns of the fleas.
-None to start in the center horizontally.
-Unspecified fleas will be placed randomly (except for the first, which will be placed in the center).
+Fleas with unspecified columns will be placed in random columns (except for the first flea, which will be placed in the center horizontally).
 * `init_directions` - The initial directions of the fleas.
-Unspecified fleas will start facing up.
+Fleas with unspecified initial directions will start facing up.
 * `image` - The name of the image file in the `images` directory to use as the flea image.
 Current options: "flea.png" (default), "arrow.png".
-* `visited` - Add this flag to mark an X in squares which have been visited.
+* `visited` - Add this flag to mark an X in squares which have been visited by a flea.
 * `coordinates` - Add this flag to display the coordinates of the squares.
-Coordinates are relative to the first flea's initial location, which is considered the origin (0,0).
+Coordinates are relative to the first flea's initial location, which is (0,0).
-* `display_frequency` - The number of steps between each update of the board display. -1 to update on command by pressing the "d" key.
-May be in scientific notation (ex.
+* `display_frequency` - The number of steps between each update of the board display.
+Use -1 to only update on command (by pressing the "d" key).
+This number may be in scientific notation (ex.
 1e5).
 * `print_frequency` - The number of steps between each printing of the step number to the terminal.
-May be in scientific notation (ex.
+This number may be in scientific notation (ex.
 1e5).
 * `delay` - The number of milliseconds of delay between each step of the simulation.
 * `pause` - Add this flag to start the game in the paused state.

-## Commands
+### Commands

 Press the space bar to pause and resume the game.

 While the game is paused, the squares may be clicked to change their color.
 A left click advances to the next color while a right click reverts to the previous color.

-While the game is paused, pressing the right arrow key will advance the simulation by a single step.
+Additionally, pressing the right arrow key will advance the simulation by a single step.

 If the game is running with a display frequency not equal to 1 (meaning the display is not updated on every step), the display may be manually updated at any point by pressing the "d" key.

-## Designing custom fleas
+### Designing custom fleas

 Custom fleas can be defined in `flea.py`.
 All custom fleas should be classes which subclass the `Flea` class.
 Furthermore, the decorator `RegisterFlea('<flea_name>')` should be added to the class, which will make it possible to simulate this flea by running `main.py` with the `--flea_name <flea_name>` flag.
 All custom fleas must define the `num_colors` property and the `rotate` method.
 The `num_colors` property is the number of colors that squares on the grid can take on.
 The `rotate` method rotates the flea depending on the color of the square it is currently on.